 These scholarly pursuits are closely linked to my wellness activism as co-founder of HealthClass2.0, an experiential health education program that bridges a wellness gap in public school education and connects university mentors with K-12 students.
 I am also a Premiere Leader of intenSati, an innovative mind-body practice, which I teach in commercial and community settings.
 I serve as a board member of i-Tri girls, a scholarship-based mentorship organization that mentors middle-school girls to achieve “transformation through triathlon.”

-My writing has appeared in TheWashington Post, New York Times, Slate, and The Huffington Post, and I write a biweekly “fitness history” column for Well+Good and am a co-host of the Past Present Podcast.
-I’ve been featured as an expert historian on venues such as Brian Lehrer TV, The History Channel, and in The Atlantic.
+My writing has appeared in TheWashington Post, New York Times, Slate, and The Huffington Post, and I am Well+Good’s fitness historian.I am a co-host of the Past Present Podcast and the host and creator of the upcoming History Channel series, “The Unlikely History of Everyday Objects.”
+I’ve been featured as an expert historian on venues such as Brian Lehrer TV, the Wall Street Journal, and The Atlantic.
 My work in wellness has been covered by many publications including The Guardian, Well+Good, Univision, and Fox 5 NY.
 I received a BA from Columbia College and a MA and Ph.D. from Stanford University, all in History.
 I live and work in New York City.